dmsweetser/CodeReviser/README.md

 Make sure you have the following prerequisites installed before running the code:

 - Llama.cpp: Follow the installation instructions [here](llamacpp/llama/INSTALL.md) to install Llama.cpp.
-- Python: Ensure you have Python installed on your system.
+- Python: Ensure you have Python 3.12 installed on your system.
+- Microsoft C++ Build Tools: Ensure you have the proper build tools available for C/C++ (see discussion here: https://github.com/imartinez/privateGPT/issues/18)

 ## Usage